 Home remedies for the flu

-To treat the flu without taking medication purchased at the pharmacy, you can opt to drink lemon tea, echinacea tea, linden tea, or elderberry tea.
+To treat the flu without taking medication purchased at the pharmacy, you can opt for teas like lemon tea, echinacea tea, linden tea, or elderberry tea.
 These plants contain properties that help the body to clear the infection.
 Learn about other teas you can drink to treat the flu and how to prepare them.

 You can also drink orange juice, cherry juice or pineapple juice.
 These juices are rich in vitamin C which is important to strengthen the immune system.